Mr-Sheep/ehcoInstall/README.md

-This script helps you to download [Ehco](https://github.com/Ehco1996/ehco) to you local machine (currenly amd64 linux supported, I hard coded it cuz I'm lazy).
+This script helps you to download [Ehco](https://github.com/Ehco1996/ehco) to you local machine (currently only debian amd64 is supported, I hard coded it cuz I'm lazy).

 To use this script:
 ```